The Progressive Co. (NYSE:PGR) Shares Purchased by Oppenheimer & Co. Inc.

 Oppenheimer & Co.
-Inc. grew its stake in shares of The Progressive Co.
-(NYSE:PGR) by 20.9% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 3,017 shares of the insurance provider’s stock after acquiring an additional 522 shares during the quarter.
+Inc. increased its holdings in The Progressive Co.
+(NYSE:PGR) by 20.9% during the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm owned 3,017 shares of the insurance provider’s stock after buying an additional 522 shares during the quarter.
 Oppenheimer & Co.
-Inc.’s holdings in The Progressive were worth $298,000 as of its most recent SEC filing.
+Inc.’s holdings in The Progressive were worth $298,000 at the end of the most recent reporting period.

-Several other institutional investors and hedge funds also recently bought and sold shares of PGR.
-Tompkins Financial Corp acquired a new position in shares of The Progressive during the fourth quarter valued at about $37,000.
-Diversified LLC acquired a new position in shares of The Progressive during the fourth quarter valued at about $41,000.
-Capital Directions Investment Advisors LLC increased its holdings in shares of The Progressive by 100.0% during the fourth quarter.
-Capital Directions Investment Advisors LLC now owns 422 shares of the insurance provider’s stock valued at $42,000 after acquiring an additional 211 shares in the last quarter.
-HM Payson & Co. increased its holdings in The Progressive by 74.0% in the 3rd quarter.
-HM Payson & Co. now owns 583 shares of the insurance provider’s stock worth $55,000 after buying an additional 248 shares during the period.
-Finally, Carroll Financial Associates Inc. increased its holdings in The Progressive by 28.2% in the 4th quarter.
-Carroll Financial Associates Inc. now owns 614 shares of the insurance provider’s stock worth $60,000 after buying an additional 135 shares during the period.
-Hedge funds and other institutional investors own 81.47% of the company’s stock.
+A number of other large investors have also modified their holdings of the stock.
+Cresset Asset Management LLC increased its holdings in The Progressive by 3.3% in the 4th quarter.
+Cresset Asset Management LLC now owns 6,074 shares of the insurance provider’s stock worth $601,000 after buying an additional 195 shares during the period.
+Xponance Inc. increased its holdings in The Progressive by 3.6% in the 4th quarter.
+Xponance Inc. now owns 42,843 shares of the insurance provider’s stock worth $4,236,000 after buying an additional 1,503 shares during the period.
+Veriti Management LLC acquired a new position in The Progressive in the 4th quarter worth approximately $653,000.
+Moors & Cabot Inc. increased its holdings in The Progressive by 10.9% in the 4th quarter.
+Moors & Cabot Inc. now owns 2,555 shares of the insurance provider’s stock worth $254,000 after buying an additional 252 shares during the period.
+Finally, Gilbert & Cook Inc. acquired a new position in The Progressive in the 4th quarter worth approximately $268,000.
+Institutional investors own 81.47% of the company’s stock.

 Shares of NYSE:PGR opened at $90.35 on Friday.
 The Progressive Co. has a 1 year low of $62.18 and a 1 year high of $102.05.
 The firm has a market capitalization of $52.92 billion, a price-to-earnings ratio of 10.49, a price-to-earnings-growth ratio of 2.58 and a beta of 0.45.
 The company has a debt-to-equity ratio of 0.31, a current ratio of 0.45 and a quick ratio of 0.45.
 The business’s 50 day moving average price is $88.24 and its 200-day moving average price is $93.03.